flatironinstitute/CaImAn/docs/source/Installation.rst

     mamba create -n caiman -c conda-forge caiman conda activate caiman

+- The previous two steps installed caiman and activated the virtual environment.
--  Skip ahead to the section on setting up a data directory with caimanmanager
+-  Skip ahead to the section on setting up a data directory with `caimanmanager`

 Known issues
 ~~~~~~~~~~~~